the-scouts/por/src/por/expected/chapter-3.exp.rst

    vi.
 Making reasonable adjustments is an on-going duty and should be regularly reviewed.

    vii.
 Permitting a young person with additional needs to be in a Section outside of the core age range may enable the individual to access Scouting.
 Where appropriate, this recommendation should be made in consultation with the primary caregiver, Section Leaders, Group Scout Leader and local Inclusion appointments, and should be approved by the District Commissioner.
-Under no circumstances can anyone aged 18 years or over, regardless of ability, remain in Beaver Scout Colony, Cub Scout Pack Scout Troop or Explorer Scout Unit.
+Under no circumstances can anyone aged 18 years or over, regardless of ability, remain in a Squirrel Scout Drey, Beaver Scout Colony, Cub Scout Pack Scout Troop or Explorer Scout Unit.

    viii.
 Scout Groups, Districts and Counties (or Areas/ Regions) should seek guidance form Headquarters regarding reasonable adjustments disputes and allegations of discrimination.

          *Note: information and guidance on supporting young people with additional needs and disabilities can be found on the Members Area of the website.*

-Rule 3.12 Joint Units
+Rule 3.13 Joint Units
 ---------------------
 a.
-A Joint Unit may consist of Rainbow Guides and Beaver Scouts; or Brownie Guides and Cub Scouts; or Guides and Scouts who work together in one Unit.
+A Joint Unit may consist of Rainbow Guides and Squirrel Scouts and Beaver Scouts; or Brownie Guides and Cub Scouts; or Guides and Scouts who work together in one Unit.
 As a single Unit, they share leadership and facilities.

 b.
 Joint Unit is open to Members of either Association.
 The age group for a Joint Unit should be in accordance with Policy, Organisation and Rules and The Guiding Manual, although local Commissioners may authorise some flexibility to assist in local circumstances.